How much will your postgraduate research cost?

 You are advised to explore funding opportunities at an early stage of the application process.
 Funding can be found from a number of organisations please see details below:

 Most funding is for PhD places.
 Schemes vary and may provide either full cover or partial funding for tuition fees, and some may also include a maintenance grant.
 A list of schemes currently open will be advertised on our website through out the year and via the national press or on websites such as the jobs.ac.uk website.
-Appointments are then made following shortlisting and interview..
+Appointments are then made following shortlisting and interview.
 Please check individual awards for eligibility as current research students are not eligible to apply for our research studentships.

 If you’re thinking about a postgraduate doctoral course, such as a PhD, you could be entitled to up to £27,265 to help with course fees and living costs.
 Find out more about this product including eligibility, application and repayment information on the Student Finance England website.

 The University offers a number of Research Council studentships each year.
-These will be advertised on the our website.
+These will be advertised on our website.
 These are only open to Home or EU residents.
 Eligibility for funding entitlements varies for Home and EU students.

 You should consult the website of the relevant Research Council for further details.